gmzi/website-demo/README.md

 # What is this?
-This is Next.js 13 App dir website that regenerates on-demand.
+This is a Next.js 14 website that uses App dir and regenerates on-demand.
 Content is managed by a built in CMS.

 ## Stack and tools:
-- [Next.js](https://nextjs.org) 13 with App directory and server functions.
+- [Next.js](https://nextjs.org) 14 with App directory and server functions.
 - [clerk](https://clerk.com) manages authentication.
 - [tiptap](https://tiptap.dev) for a rich text editor.
 - [Cloudinary](https://cloudinary.com) hosts images.